MoriTanosuke/blog/_posts/2009-10-27-mocking-dependencies-in-unit-tests-using-jmockit.md

 **Garage & GarageTest**

 This test case demonstrate the use of [JMockIt][1] and its *Expectations* to resolve dependencies in unit tests. *Expectations* are a way to easily mock the behavior of an object in unit tests, without creating interfaces, classes and other overhead.
 Take a look at the full unit test first, and I'll explain what's done there later.
-You can find the interface ´Garage´ and the classes ´CheapGarage´ and ´EngineFactory´ at the end of this blogpost.
+You can find the interface `Garage` and the classes `CheapGarage` and `EngineFactory` at the end of this blogpost.

 Now, back to the method `testRepairWithExpectationEngineFactory()`.
 The `EngineFactory` is a dependency buried down in the `CheapGarage` class that is responsible for replacing the `Engine` in a `Car`.
 There is a mocked instance of `EngineFactory` in this unit test that will return a new `DieselEngine` every time the method `instantiate()` is called with any kind of argument.
 This way I can control exactly how the hidden call to a factory behaves.
 JMockIt has a bunch of other useful features and I recommend it for all unit tests.
 If you care about your tests and try to avoid testing dependencies instead of your logic, then you should start using JMockIt today. 😀